wrightben/codeeval/Spiral Printing - Rackspace Interview.md

 #### About My Solution:

 I received this test when applying for a JavaScript engineer position with Rackspace.
-I wanted to try something other than a multiple-iterator solution.
+I wanted to try something other than multiple iterators.

 <br />